 I just pulled my brows together in confusion.

 “See,” he pointed a finger at my eyes, “they always have an expression.
-That’s the reason of our comfort.
-I know you I can trust you.
+That’s the reason for our comfort.
+I know you, I can trust you.
 Your eyes don’t lie, Naina.
 Tell me if Bollywood clichés don’t fit!” he winked as he said the last statement but whatever he said before that; he was dead serious about it!
 I actually blushed.

 “And I didn’t really tell you about my singing.
-You just sneakily discovered.”
+You just sneakily discovered it.”
 He added.

 “Will you sing for me?”
 I tilted my head to one side when I asked him sweetly.

 “One condition.
 You will tell me what you write in that diary of yours!”

 I sat there with an open mouth.
 HOW DID HE KNOW ABOUT THAT DIARY!